strategicdata/pmhc-mds-spec/doc/faqs/system/access.rst

 Please refer to :ref:`how-do-i-obtain-access-to-the-mds` for information on getting an account on the MDS.

-The MDS website is available at https://pmhc-mds.com/.
+The PMHC website is available at https://pmhc-mds.com/.
 Here you will find documentation on using the MDS.

 The MDS is accessed on the web at the following address: https://pmhc-mds.net/